lindkvis/caffa/docs/README.md

 # About Caffa
 Caffa is an Application Framework for Embedded server applications written in C++.
-It features Runtime Introspection, serialisation and a gRPC-interface
+It features Runtime Introspection, serialisation and a REST-interface

 Caffa has been forked from the Ceetron Application Framework used as part of ResInsight (https://github.com/OPM/ResInsight) but has diverged considerably with a simplified API, removal of User Interface code and uses JSON rather than XML for serialisation.